thomasjvu/laws-of-the-universe/README.md

-# lawsoftheuniverse
+# Laws of the Universe

-This project was bootstrapped with [`create-r3f-app`](https://github.com/utsuboco/create-r3f-app)
+This project is an eye-catching resource for learning about the Spiritual Laws of the Universe, referencing esoteric text like the Kybalion.